 Fellow of the Higher Education Academy

-I am PI on a two-year ESRC funded project investigating the non-economic value of the University Armed Service Units (USU).
+I have recently completed a two-year ESRC funded project investigating the non-economic value of the University Armed Service Units (USU), on which I was PI.
 These student societies are run by the UK Armed Forces and teach military skills, as well as transferable skills.
-This project will undertake an in-depth UK-wide analysis of the impact of USU participation for current students, USU graduates who have not pursured military careers, graduate employers, UK universities, and the UK Armed Forces.
+This project will undertake an in-depth UK-wide analysis of the impact of USU participation for current students, USU graduates who have not pursued military careers, graduate employers, UK universities, and the UK Armed Forces.
 Working with Prof Rachel Woodward (Co-I) and Dr Neil Jenkings (Co-I and SRA), this project will use a mix of qualitative and quantitative methods to investigate the worth of USUs in relation to transferable skills, civil-military relations, and militarism.
 I received a Faculty Research Fund Award (2009) to enable an RA to conduct a pilot study into the relationship between membership of the university's armed service units and the development of transferable skills which provided pilot data for the ESRC project.
-For more about this visit http://research.ncl.ac.uk/military-research/themes/university-armed-service-units.html.
+For more about this visit http://research.ncl.ac.uk/usu-research/.
+The book from this project is now available at http://www.ubiquitypress.com/site/books/detail/17/the-value-of-the-university-armed-service-units/.

 During spring 2010 I was part of the Interventions Project, which brought together designers and researchers to collaborate to produce a piece of work related to our research.
 I worked with Nelly Ben Hayoun (www.nellyben.com), an award winning designer based in London on a project to materialise resistance to airspace control.
-For more information on our project visit www.ncl.ac.uk/gps/research/geography/pms/interventions.htm.
-I continue to work on the intersections between geopolitics, militarism and art.
+For more information on our project visit http://www.ncl.ac.uk/gps/geography/research/human/psp/interventions.htm.

 I also plan to continue my work on the graduate skills agenda and student employability, and the relationship between the university and the military.